-On the Daily Forex Stats Page you will find forex correlation studies and volatility studies.
 Forex correlation stats may seem daunting, but a basic understanding of correlations can go a long way toward helping you to become a better trader.
-To learn how to use volatility data, please see: How to Use Forex Volatility Stats.
+It is also recommended all traders understand Forex Volatility Statistics.

 What is a Forex Correlation?

-The number between -100 and +100 shows the strength of the relationship. -100 shows two different pairs always moved inversely to each other over the period being tested.
-On the Daily Forex Stats page you can test correlations over varying lengths of time, and different time frames such as hourly, daily or weekly data.
-A reading of +86 shows there is a very strong correlation between two currency pairs–they move in the same direction very often, but not all the time.
+The number between -100 and +100 shows the strength of the relationship. -100 shows two different pairs always move inversely to each other over the period being tested.
+On the Daily Forex Stats page you will find various resources (or links to resources) where you can test correlations over varying lengths of time and different time frames (such as hourly, daily or weekly data).
+A reading of +80 shows there is a very strong correlation between two currency pairs–they move in the same direction very often, but not all the time.

 A +100 correlation means two pairs move in the same direction.
 A -100 correlation means the pairs move in opposite directions.
 A correlation of 0 (zero) or a small positive or negative number (such as -30 or +25) means the pairs have no real correlation and if they do move together it is more likely to be random than anything significant.
 Typically a correlation of -/+ 70 is significant and noteworthy, while -/+ 80 is a strong correlation (or strong inverse correlation if negative).

 Correlations do not measure magnitude.
-For example, the USDJPY and GBPJPY have a +98.7 correlation based on the chart below.
+For example, the USDJPY and GBPJPY have a +83.6 correlation based on the chart below.
 They usually move in a similar direction, but that does not mean they move the same amount.
-Based on volatility data (a separate stat shown on the Daily Forex Stats page) the USDJPY currently moves 72.7 pips while the GBPJPY moves 137.4 pips per day.
+Based on volatility data (a separate stat shown on the Daily Forex Stats page) the USDJPY currently moves 87 pips per day, while the GBPJPY moves 134.7 pips per day.
 This is important when hedging and attempting to control risk, discussed later.

 Correlations are constantly changing, usually at a slow pace.
 The exact numbers used in all these examples are subject to change on a daily basis.
 Always check for the newest correlation and/or volatility data.
-That said, certain pairs generally exhibit strong positive and inverse correlations to each even though the exact amount of correlation fluctuates over time.
-The statistics on the Daily Forex Stats are updated daily to reflect the forex correlations between pairs.
-The correlations are presented in a matrix as shown in the table below, and are presented for hourly, daily and weekly data.
+That said, certain pairs generally exhibit strong positive and inverse correlations to each other, even though the exact amount of correlation fluctuates over time.

-If we look down the EUR/USD column we see the EUR/USD has a strong inverse correlation of -95.9 to the USD/CHF.
+If we look down the EUR/USD column we see the EUR/USD has a strong inverse correlation of -92.9 to the USD/CHF.
 As one pair goes up the other will go down much of the time.
-The EUR/USD and GBP/USD usually share a significant or strong positive correlation, but at the time of this snapshot the correlation was only +58.2, which isn’t very significant.
-The weekly data on the Daily Forex Stats page though indicates that on the weekly time frame the correlation is +90, so over the longer-term the pairs still often move together.
+The EUR/USD and GBP/USD usually share a significant or strong positive correlation, and at the time of this shapshot is +77.9.

-Based on the chart there is no correlation between the EUR/USD and NZD/USD: +5.
+Based on the chart there is no correlation between the GBP/USD and CAD/JPY: -10.8, for example.

-The AUDUSD and USDJPY currently share a very strong inverse correlation (one moves up the other moves down) at -96.9.
+The GBP/USD and the GBP/CAD currently share a very strong correlation (often move in the same direction) at +95.